FranciscoMoretti/ai-registry/CONTRIBUTING.md

-# Contributing to Streamdown
+# Contributing to AI Registry

-Thank you for your interest in contributing to Streamdown!
+Thank you for your interest in contributing to AI Registry!
 We welcome contributions from the community.

 ## Getting Started